According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 What makes a good manager?

 A good manager communicates their appreciation for their employees and creates a positive environment to set their team up for success.
 Good managers will also be able to resolve conflict and use their hard shells to navigate tough conversations.

 What does the bible say about leadership traits?

 There are several bible verses about leadership qualities.
-As a general overview, the bible suggests leaders should be humble, practice integrity and protective of their following.
-They are emotionally intelligent, hardworking and utilise those around them when they need advice.
+As a general overview, the bible suggests leaders should be humble, practice integrity, and be protective of their following.
+They are emotionally intelligent, and hardworking and utilize those around them when they need advice.

 Is leadership a character trait?